masolimano/maneage/README-hacking.md

      file.
 Therefore, make it as easy as possible for them to start with.
 Also check and update this file one last time when you are ready to publish your project's paper/source.

+ - **Verify outputs**: During the initial customization checklist, you disabled verification.
+This is natural because during the project you need to make changes all the time and its a waste of time to enable verification every time.
+But at significant moments of the project (for example before submission to a journal, or publication) it is necessary.
+When you activate verification, before building the paper, all the specified datasets will be compared with their respective checksum and if any file's checksum is different from the one recorded in the project, it will stop and print the problematic file and its expected and calculated checksums.
+First set the value of `verify-outputs` valiable in `reproduce/analysis/config/verify-outputs.mk` to `yes`.
+Then go to `reproduce/analysis/make/verify.mk`.
+The verification of all the files is only done in one recipe.
+First the files that go into the plots/figures are checked, then the LaTeX macros.
+The important thing to consider is that a simple checksum can be problematic because some file generators print their run-time date in the file (for example as commented lines in a text table).
+When checking text files, this Makefile already has this function:
+     `verify-txt-no-comments-leading-space`.
+As the name suggests, it will remove comment lines and empty lines before calculating the MD5 checksum.
+For FITS formats (common in astronomy, fortunately there is a `DATASUM` definition which will return the checksum independent of the headers.
+You can use the provided function(s), or define one for your special formats.

  - **Feedback**: As you use the template you will notice many things that if implemented from the start would have been very useful for your